gumho/check-server/README.md

         --set image.pullPolicy=IfNotPresent --set image.repository=<your external image>

-3. The previous step will output the message "Get the application URL by running these commands."
-Run the commands to create a tunnel from your local host to the pod deployment.
+3. The previous step will output the message "Get the application URL by running these commands." followed by a few commands.
+Run the commands in your shell to create a tunnel from your local host to the pod deployment.

-4. Access the Prometheus metrics by visiting http://127.0.0.1:8080
+4. Access the Prometheus metrics by visiting http://127.0.0.1:8080 in your browser.

 ## Limitations